IoTivity-Lite

 msgthe message in ascii

-msg_lenthe lenght of the message
+msg_lenthe length of the message

 response_codethe coap response code